Expert Water Heater Repair in Mount Airy, NC

 Water Heater Repair In Mount Airy, NC for Fast Hot Water Restoration

 When your hot water stops working, it’s more than an inconvenience.
 Whether you’re waking up to a cold shower in January or noticing water pooling around the base of your tank, Jay’s Plumbing, Heating & AC Repair is ready to help.
 We’ve been serving Mount Airy and the surrounding Foothills area for over 50 years, and water heater repair in Mount Airy, NC is one of the most common calls we get from local homeowners.
+If your system is too damaged or aging beyond repair, our team can also walk you through tankless water heater installation so you can choose the right long-term option for your home.

 Signs Your Water Heater Needs Repair